mattermost/docs/source/getting-started/admin-onboarding-tasks.rst

 **Deactivating a user**

-- System Admins can go to **System Console > Users** for a list of all users on the server.
+- System admins can go to **System Console > Users** for a list of all users on the server.
 The list can be searched and filtered to make finding the user easier.
 Click the user's role and in the menu that opens, click **Deactivate**.
 - To preserve audit history, users are typically never deleted from the system.
 If permanently deleting a user is necessary (e.g. for the purposes of `GDPR <https://gdpr-info.eu/>`__), an :doc:`mmctl command </manage/mmctl-command-line-tool>` can be used to do so.
 - Note that AD/LDAP user accounts cannot be deactivated from Mattermost; they must be deactivated from your Active Directory.